 Here are a few more ideas to get you started:

 - The Commuter: Need a little pick-me-up on the drive, ride, pedal or run into work?
 Throw some chocolate-covered coffee beans, raisins, peanuts and almonds in your (other) insulated coffee mug and munch away.

 - The Family Picnic: Kids won’t touch the potato salad?
 Mimic the universally popular PB&J with peanuts, dried strawberries, peanut butter chips and shredded wheat cereal.

 Do you have a go-to trail mix recipe?
-Go ahead and share it in the comments below or on social media (along with this post).
+Go ahead and share it in the comments below.

 Are you trying to snack healthier?
 If so, we’ve got your back!